TrudAX/denistrunin-blog/src/draft/xpptools-fileintegdmf/index.md

 ![Load incoming files](LoadIncomingFiles.png)

-It connects to the shared folder, reads files, creates a record in **Incoming messages** table with **Ready** status, attaches a file content to this message and moves the file to an Archive directory.
-If **Run processing** is selected, after the load system will execute processing of the loaded messages.
+It connects to the shared folder, reads files, creates a record in the **Incoming messages** table with **Ready** status, attaches a file content to this message and moves the file to an Archive directory.
+If **Run processing** is selected, after the load, the file will be processed.

 Internally the processing takes a file and run the same function that the user may run for a manual import in the Data management module

 ![](ImportNowFunction.png)

-The sample code for this below.
+The sample code for this is below.
 You can find the same samples in several places in the system

 ```c#
 //read a file..